 CBT is a type of psychotherapeutic treatment that helps people to be aware of and change disempowering thought patterns that have a negative impact on their behaviors and emotions.

-It emphasizes changing automatic negative thoughts and replacing them with a more realistic, empowering thought.
+It emphasizes replacing automatic negative thoughts with a more realistic, empowering thought.
 Journaling, role-playing, and relaxation techniques are some examples of practices in CBT.

 All of us deserve to live an uncompromised life.
 A life in which we are in happy, fulfilling relationships with others and with ourselves.